Orbital-Web/Raphael/src/NNUE/README.md

 ### dataloader.py: NNUEDataSet

 This class is used to load the dataset for training.
 The expected input and output files will be described later below.
 The main portion you would want to change in this file is the `get_cost` function inside `optimize()`, which dictates how the dataset will be sampled to make it more suitable for training.
-The current implementation is roughly based on [this paper](https://arxiv.org/abs/2412.17948v1) which states the ideal characteristics of a NNUE dataset.
+The current implementation is roughly based on [this paper](https://arxiv.org/abs/2412.17948v1) which states the ideal characteristics of an NNUE dataset.
 For instance, it emphasizes the proportions of evaluation scores between and outside the range of -100 to 100.

 This class is also used to calculate the optimum WDL_SCALE as well as the scaled evaluation scores using the provided data file.